gray-fox/geotrace/README.md

 # geotrace
+(Only *nix machines for now)

-Geotrace locates or "traceroutes" IP address/domain name(for *nix machines forn now.)
+Locate or "traceroute" IP address/domain name.
-It gives info of the geographical location and creates map based on that info.
+Geotrace gives info of the geographical location and creates map based on that info.

+#Depencies
+argparse, pygeoip, pygmaps, scapy, ansicolors Installation with pip: sudo pip install argparse pygeoip pygmaps scapy ansicolors

 Usage: